graham-it/DirBrowser/README.md

 Another method is to press RUN/STOP+RESTORE to deactivate the "Fast Load" routine, then relaunch Dir Browser from "tdb64".\
-This is because the "Fast Load" routine is not compatible with self-executing files, such as those found in various versions of GEOS (and in some games such as GP Circuit, Hot Wheels, and Test Drive 2).
+This is because the "Fast Load" routine is not compatible with self-executing files, such as those found in various versions of GEOS and in some games, such as GP Circuit, Hot Wheels, and Test Drive 2.

 ## Tips